Insurance is the antithesis of travel. In a paradigm of adventure and wonder, there shouldn’t be a place for insurance salesmen and suits.

 Two Types of Cover

 Most importantly, the need for medical cover will depend on your health insurance at home.
-Some (usually the more expensive) health insurance policies will provide medical cover regardless of where you are in the world.
+Some (usually the more expensive) health insurance policies will provide medical coverage regardless of where you are in the world.
 Others won’t.
-Check your policy and if you’re already covered then skip forward to personal cover.
+Check your policy, and if you’re already covered, then skip forward to personal cover.

 In case of emergency, medical bills could make you bankrupt.
-Which isn’t even the worse case scenario.
+Which isn’t even the worst-case scenario.
 Without insurance or stacks of ready cash, you could be dead.
 In many developing countries, hospitals and doctors won’t do anything until they’ve got proof you can pay.
 That’s easily done with an insurance certificate and a quick phone call.
-It’s much harder when you’ve got to find someone to front you $10,000.

 Note that much of this cover is not necessarily essential.
 Airlines have some statutory requirements should they mess up your flight.
 Travel agents should be registered with ASTA (American Society of Travel Agents), ABTA (the British equivalent), or a similar local organization.
 So they must provide compensation that negates the need for a very costly travel insurance policy.

 It’s worth considering the importance of insurance against personal belongings.
-Even expensive policies rarely provide more than $1000 in cover, which is barely enough for a SLR camera, especially with a $200 excess.
+Even expensive policies rarely provide more than $1000 in cover, which is barely enough for an SLR camera, especially with a $200 excess.